Sister Abhaya murder case: 2009

-On 1 January 2009, Kerala High Court Justice K. Hema granted conditional bail to Catholic priests Thomas Kootoor and Jose Puthrukakyil and Sister Seffy.Hema Order (2009) The CBI had pleaded with the Chief Justice that the bail application should be moved out of Hema's court as she was "prejudiced towards the case".
+On 1 January 2009, Kerala High Court Justice K. Hema granted conditional bail to Catholic priests Thomas Kootoor and Jose Puthrukakyil and Sister Sephy.
+The CBI had pleaded with the Chief Justice that the bail application should be moved out of Hema's court as she was "prejudiced towards the case."

 Hema found that the arguments of the CBI counsel were based on the stories appearing in the media rather than on the case diary.
 Counsel responded that the arguments had been accepted by the earlier courts.
 Based on the case diary, Hema found that the CBI investigation was "only a chase for the shadow rather the object in this case.
 This chase is only a futile exercise.
 Investigation means to carefully examine the facts of a situation, an event, a crime, etc., to find out the truth about it or how it happened.
 It is not to fix the target first, without any evidence and then make a hunt for evidence."

 Hema also criticised the media and the public, which pronounced the verdict knowing very little about the facts of the case, including the 24 volumes of case diary, the medical reports and the statements from the doctors.
 Hema also mentioned the accusations propagated by the media, public and the CBI against officers of the local police and crime branch without any incriminating evidence.

 Hema refuted the argument that ASI Augustine tried to suppress facts.
 The case diary indicates that it was Augustine, who was in charge of the case for only two days, recorded the possibility of murder.
 Hema also observed that nowhere in the case diary is there any mention that the church had tried to influence the investigation.
 Hema also made observations on the reliability of the narco analysis CDs and ordered production of the original CDs.

 On 18 December 2008, Kerala Kaumudi wrote an editorial criticizing Hema's conduct during the bail hearing.
 A Division Bench of the High Court initiated criminal contempt of court proceedings against the newspaper on the basis of the editorial.
-Subsequently, Kerala Kaumudi apologized, which the High Court accepted.
+Subsequently, Kerala High Court dropped the proceedings against Kerala Kaumudi, noting there was no instance of any violation/contempt of court in whatsoever manner.